 - The expected relative impacts of the different alternatives - on aspects of the submitted intent or their intents and intent expectations.

-- A request to the MnS consumer to select one among the alternatives.
+- An information requesting the MnS consumer to select one among the alternatives.

 Given the alternatives, the MnS consumer takes any combination of these actions: